 If you intend to limit in any way the recipient's freedom of choice to participate in the waiver or to choose the provider(s) of service, apply separately to HCFA for a waiver of the freedom of choice provisions authorized under §1915(b) of the Act.
 Section 2100 describes the procedures for this application.
 Otherwise, the requirements of §4442.7 must be met.

 4442.2 Description of Waiver Participants.--Describe in the waiver request who is eligible to receive the waivered services.
 Indicate the Medicaid groups (e.g., categorically needy, optional categorically needy or medically needy) to be eligible under the waiver plus any additional targeting criteria that will be applied, e.g., elderly, mentally retarded.
+For an eligibility group to be included under the waiver, the eligibility group must be included under the State plan.
 The waiver request must satisfy the following eligibility requirements:

-§
+A. Indicate if you wish to include the optional categorically needy eligibility group authorized under §1902(a)(10)(A)(ii)(VI) of the Act (individuals who would be eligible for Medicaid if they were in an institution, who have been determined to need home and community-based waiver services in order to remain in the community, and who are covered under the terms of the waiver) in this waiver and specify which eligibility group or groups you are including under this authority in this waiver.

-B. §
+B. All home and community-based waiver recipients found eligible under 42 CFR 435.217, are subject to post-eligibility calculations.
+Explain how the applicable provisions will be applied (see 42 CFR 435.726 and 42 CFR 435.735 and §1924 of the Act) regarding post-eligibility treatment of income and resources of those receiving home and community-based services who are eligible under the special home and community-based waiver eligibility group (specified in 42 CFR 435.217).
+Include the amounts of income to be protected for a beneficiary, spouse, and family and incurred medical expenses not subject to copayment by a third party.
+(This requirement is applicable only to individuals eligible under the special home and community-based waiver eligibility group.)

 Section 9502(e) of COBRA and §9435(a) of OBRA-86, which apply to waivers or waiver renewals approved before, on, or after April 7, 1986, provide that you may set your own maintenance needs deduction amounts for individuals without regard to the limits imposed by regulations at 42 CFR 435.726(c)(1) and 42 CFR 435.735(c)(1).
 Establish a maximum maintenance needs deduction amount which will not be exceeded for any individual under the waiver, and the maintenance